 True wellness involves balance in many areas of an individuals health.
 This chiropractic practice focuses mainly on the nervous system, however there are many other systems such as the digestive, cardiovascular, immune, and nueromusculskeletal systems.
-Dr. Kendall Wilson has put together an all-star team of our favorite wellness providers.
+Our Clinic has put together an all-star team of our favorite wellness providers.
 We've worked hand-in-hand with some team members while others come highly recommended.
 Feel free to scout out the best players you can find, interview them and make sure that they can provide you what you need to help you create and support your wellness lifestyle.

 Acupuncturist, Dr. Michael Chen:

 Acupuncture is a method of encouraging the body to promote natural healing and improve function.
 This is done by inserting sterilized, stainless-steel needles (that are as fine as a human hair) into specific points located near or on the surface of the skin which have the ability to alter various biochemical and physiological conditions in order to treat a wide variety of illnesses.

 Dentist, Dr. Carol Summers:

 We all know what a dentist does.
 The dental profession has done an exceptional job teaching people about wellness.
 Although some people do not go to the dentist until they are in pain, few people argue that it is a good idea to see your dentist for preventative care and optimal hygiene.
 How you take care of your teeth is often a great analogy for how you should think about taking care of your spine.